MASSHUU12/twitter-bot/README.md

 # Twitter Bot

+> Do not pay attention to the appearance, in this project it does not matter (in the beginning, the whole program was to be console anyway), but maybe I will improve it.

 A tool for automatic posting on Twitter at set intervals.

 I set a goal that this program can be used with as little configuration as possible, and without the need to install a ton of other programs.
 As such, this program only requires Node, nor does it use a database (not counting Web Storage).